 people and today is one of the largest protected areas in Africa.

-Plan your safari in the Kalahari with this selection of Botswana packages.
-Th selection includes family-friendly vacations, adventure and cultural tours......more
+Plan your safari in the Kalahari with this selection of Central Kalahari Safari Packages in Botswana.
+The selection includes family-friendly safaris, adventure and cultural tours, as well as game drives in Central Kalahari Game Reserve....more

 The Kalahari is a vast land of rolling grass dunes and valleys of ancient rivers that support a wide variety of life.
 Dotted across the landscape are clay pans...more